 There is a strong relationship between substance use disorder and PTSD.

-According to the VA, one out of every three veterans seeking treatment for substance use disorder also has PTSD; and one out of every four veterans with PTSD also has substance use disorder.
+According to the VA, nearly one out of every three veterans seeking treatment for substance use disorder also has PTSD; and one out of every four veterans with PTSD also has substance use disorder.

 Alcohol use disorder is the most common, taking up 42% of co-occurrences.
 Nicotine accounts for about 38%, while other substance use disorders, including opioids, stimulants, sedatives, etc., make up about 22%.